0racle/raku-Inline-J/README.md

 **WARNING:** Barely developed.

-Currently on Raku shaped and typed Arrays can b converted to J arrays and matrices.
+Currently, only Raku shaped and typed Arrays can b converted to J arrays and matrices.

-Currently the only Raku types supported are:
+The only Raku types currently supported are:

- * Bool : boolean
+ * Bool -> boolean
- * Str  : literal (or unicode\*)
+ * Str  -> literal (or unicode\*)
- * Int  : integer
+ * Int  -> integer
- * Num  : floating
+ * Num  -> floating

-\* When converting an Array of Str to J, `Inline::J` will check if any codepoints are > 255, and if so, the Str's are encoded as UTF-16 before passing to J.
+\* When converting an Array of Str to J, `Inline::J` will check if any codepoints are > 255, and if so, the Str's are encoded as UTF-16 (J's `unicode4`) before passing to J.

 setm
 ----